-Grants-Public and Academic Libraries
+Grants-in-aid: Public and Academic Libraries

-2011 Actual \$ 982,000

-2012 Projected \$ 989,000

-2013 Tentative \$ 989,000
+2012 Actual \$ 989,000 2013 Projected \$ 1,148,448 2014 Tentative \$ 1,148,448

 Public and academic member libraries received an annual base grant for local library service support.
 As specified in grant guidelines, each public and academic library also receives a supplemental grant as partial reimbursement for serving users outside of their taxing district or academic institution and for interlibrary loans provided to other libraries.
 Full funding for grants-in-aid have occurred since 2009.
+Note: In February 2013 the SCKLS Executive Committee authorized a special 14% increase for 2013.